-The Research Essay builds directly on the skills and attitudes developed in College Composition, especially pertaining to the research process.
+The Research Essay builds directly on the skills and attitudes developed in College Composition.
 Students will reach beyond personal knowledge toward expertise through research.
-Writing a variety of academic papers with strong emphasis on a research essay, students become active investigators, synthesizing traditional sources and personal expertise in order to combine insight and evidence.
+Writing a variety of academic papers with strong emphasis on a research essay, students become active investigators, synthesizing traditional sources and personal expertise to combine insight and evidence.